-As of March 31, 2014, we had total debt, including current maturities, of \$17.9 million.
-(For more on our debt obligations, see Note 13 to the consolidated financial statements included in this 2014 Annual Report.)
+As of March 31, 2015, we had total debt, including current maturities, of \$5.9 million, which consists of a mortgage on the U.S. headquarters.
+(For more on our debt obligations, see Note 13 to the consolidated financial statements included in this 2015 Annual Report.)